Jeremy enjoys gaming when not helping manage the college he graduated from.

-What is Dissidia 012 Duodecim?
+What Is Dissidia 012 Duodecim?

 Not to be confused with its earlier PSP game or PlayStation 4 sequel Dissidia NT, Duodecim was the second entry in the Dissidia series, gathering the main heroes and villains throughout Final Fantasy for a unique fighting game.

 Dissidia stages are bigger than most fighting game arenas, giving more mobility and tactical options, and the game itself is more an update of the original, adding a few new characters, modes, music, and other tweaks.
 It's also my favorite Dissidia game yet, but with dozens of combatants to pick from, which champions reign supreme?
-Using tier lists with a sprinkle of my own beliefs, here are the ten strongest characters in Final Fantasy Dissidia 012!
+Using tier lists with a sprinkle of my own beliefs, here are the 10 strongest characters in Final Fantasy Dissidia 012!

 Stats in Dissidia 012

 Since 012 differs from most fighting games, here's a quick reminder of the game's various mechanics, with many characters favoring certain attributes: